 The Annual Mutual Fund Shareholder Tracking Survey interviews a random sample of U.S. households to determine their ownership of a variety of financial assets and accounts, including mutual funds, individual stocks, individual bonds, defined contribution (DC) plan accounts, individual retirement accounts (IRAs), and education savings accounts.
 In the usual course of household survey work, researchers periodically reexamine sampling and weighting methods to ensure that the results published are representative of the millions of households in the United States.
-ICI reexamined its Annual Mutual Fund Shareholder Tracking Survey this year, and the figures presented in this paper for the 2014 survey reflect a revised sampling and weighting methodology and an increased sample size.
-In order to achieve a representative sample of U.S. households, the 2014 Annual Mutual Fund Shareholder Tracking Survey is based on a dual frame sample of landline and cell phone numbers.
-The combined sample includes about 50 percent of households reached on a landline and about 50 percent of households reached on a cell phone.
-In previous years, the Annual Mutual Fund Shareholder Tracking Survey was based on a sample of landline phone numbers.
+ICI reexamined its Annual Mutual Fund Shareholder Tracking Survey in 2014, and the figures presented in this paper for the 2015 survey reflect the revised sampling and weighting methodology that was adopted in 2014.
+In order to achieve a representative sample of U.S. households, the 2014 and 2015 Annual Mutual Fund Shareholder Tracking Survey is based on a dual frame sample of landline and cell phone numbers.
+Each combined sample includes about 50 percent of households reached on a landline and about 50 percent of households reached on a cell phone.
+Prior to 2014, the Annual Mutual Fund Shareholder Tracking Survey was based on a sample of landline phone numbers.
+If ICI had used the same sampling and weighting method used prior to 2014, the landline sample would have found that 46.4 percent of U.S. households owned mutual funds in mid-2014 (compared with 43.3 percent in mid-2014 with the new survey design).
 The change to a combined sample of cell and landline phone numbers improves the representativeness of the sample.

-Revision of Survey Sample
+Survey Sample

-Survey researchers have reconsidered the representativeness of surveys based on RDD samples using only landline telephone numbers.4 The portion of U.S. households that primarily use cell phones for telephone service has been steadily increasing while landline use has been steadily falling.
-At year-end 2013, 41.0 percent of U.S. households only had cell phones, compared with 4.2 percent at year-end 2003 (see figure on opposite page).5 In contrast, 8.6 percent of households only had landline telephone service at year-end 2013, compared with 42.3 percent at year-end 2003.
+Survey researchers have reconsidered the representativeness of surveys based on RDD samples using only landline telephone numbers.
+The portion of U.S. households that primarily use cell phones for telephone service has been steadily increasing while landline use has been steadily falling.
+At year-end 2014, 45.4 percent of U.S. households only had cell phones, compared with 4.2 percent at year-end 2003 (see figure on the next page).
+In contrast, 8.4 percent of households only had landline telephone service at year-end 2014, compared with 42.3 percent at year-end 2003.

 The increase in the portion of U.S. households that rely on cell phones for telephone service creates a potential coverage error for surveys based on a landline RDD sample.
-Because the increase in the use of cell phones is not distributed evenly across demographic characteristics such as age, income, and education, surveys that are based on a landline RDD sample may underrepresent groups with a higher incidence of cell phone use.
-For example, at the end of 2013 more than 65 percent of adults aged 25 to 29 lived in households with only cell phones.
+Because increasing use of cell phones is not distributed evenly across demographic characteristics such as age, income, and education, surveys that are based on a landline RDD sample may underrepresent groups with a higher incidence of cell phone use.
+For example, at the end of 2014 more than 69 percent of adults aged 25 to 29 lived in households with only cell phones.
 Older age groups have lower rates of reliance on cell phones.
 Cell phone incidence also is unevenly distributed across income and education levels.
 Applying a dual frame sampling method improves both the coverage and the representativeness of a survey.
 In response to this challenge, many organizations have supplemented their traditional landline RDD frame with an independent sample of cell phone numbers.
 This dual frame design is rapidly becoming the standard in modern telephone survey research.